 Parents – your chance to have a say in education!

-Following the success of our first three Northern Ireland Parents’ Parliament in Bangor, Magherafelt and Newry, we are excited to announce the dates for our next two events.
-We have parliaments planned in Omagh and Belfast, with a final Parliament to be held in the Parliament Buildings at Stormont, Belfast in late 2019.
+Following the success of our first four Northern Ireland Parents’ Parliament in Bangor, Magherafelt, Newry and Omagh we are excited to announce the date for our 5th event in Belfast, with a final Parliament to be held in the Parliament Buildings at Stormont, Belfast in late 2019.
 This final event will be a culmination of all the regional Parents’ Parliaments with a representative group of parents from across NI presenting feedback and/or proposed actions needing to be addressed in education.

 You can read more about our first event here.

 The Parents' Parliament is a great opportunity for all parents to share your views, ideas and experiences of your child’s education with key education policymakers in a relaxed and friendly way.

 “..... initially the three hours advertised for the event almost prevented you from booking but when you were there you could have sat for another three hours due to the interaction and relevance for me as a parent.”

 “School practitioners know that the best education happens when homes and schools are working in partnership; when learning is a shared enterprise.
 The Parents' Parliament has enabled me, as a school principal, to further this objective in my own school context by sharing in the experiences and feelings of parents on issues such as community links, curriculum and engagement.”